BabatundeOnabajo/Interest-Rate-Watcher-Powered-by-Courier/README.md

 Further information on how to use this script can be found from the YouTube playlist here: https://youtube.com/playlist?list=PLlWpwpaAZuRCR1I27-3Dzddpml0t3AzpO

 # Disclaimer
+This repository does not necessarily reflect the views of any past, present or future employer of Babatunde Onabajo.
+Babatunde Onabajo does not own any intellectual property stated in this repository unless otherwise explicitly stated; the intellectual property of organisations mentioned here are those of its respective owners.

 # Credits
+* Babatunde Onabajo (ChurchMapped Limited)
 * Courier
 * World Government Bonds: http://www.worldgovernmentbonds.com/central-bank-rates/